3LucasZ/Flask-Projects/educational_library/README.md

 How to use:
 You can add books, change book settings, and more to keep track of the best educational books on the market!
 Data will be saved on a database and served to all users.
+Public API available too.